 Sometimes schools organize an English day, as a celebration of all things related to learning English.
-The United Nations celebrates English Language Day every 23rd April, (William Shakespeare’s died on that day).
-To quote the UN website, “language Days at the UN aim to entertain as well as inform, with the goal of increasing awareness and respect for the history, culture and achievements of each of the six working languages among the UN community”.
+The United Nations celebrates English Language Day every 23rd April, which is the day that William Shakespeare’s died.
+To quote the UN website, “language Days at the UN aim to entertain and inform, increase awareness and respect for the history, culture and achievements of each of the six working languages among the UN community”.

-Our theme was TRAVELING AROUND THE WORLD.
-In the morning we started by raising the flags of several countries and we then presented a lot different wonderful things around the world.
+“Our theme was TRAVELING AROUND THE WORLD.
+In the morning we started by raising the flags of several countries and we then presented a lot different wonderful things around the world.”

 After that, we organized presentations in different classrooms, one for each continent and a specific country for each stand.
-Each group of students prepared a stand.
-Each one had displays on the country they were to talk about, including geography, culture, gastronomy, famous people, and touristic places.
+So, each group prepared a stand with displays on their chosen country, including geography, culture, gastronomy, famous people, and touristic places.
 These topics were shared out among the students for that country.

 English day themes that can include a vast array of topics are things like running a film festival day, where each group of students selects their top film (it has to be an English language film).
 Students can find the poster for it, show the trailer, act certain key scenes in groups, say why they like it.
 Then run a film quiz where students identify famous lines or name characters from the movies.

 Go back in time